jeanmarieclement/Nonces/README.md

 Return Values
 (boolean/integer)
 Boolean false if the nonce is invalid.
 Otherwise, returns an integer with the value of:
-1 – if the nonce has been generated in the past 12 hours or less.
+1 â€“ if the nonce has been generated in the past 12 hours or less.
-2 – if the nonce was generated between 12 and 24 hours ago.
+2 â€“ if the nonce was generated between 12 and 24 hours ago.

 ### Example ###
 Verify an nonce created with $jmcNonce->Create():